Snowflake-Labs/schemachange/README.md

 * F__QA_Clone.sql
 * F__STG_Clone.sql

 This type of change script is useful for cloning an environment at the start of the CI/CD process.
-When a release is created, the first step is to recreate the QA clone off production so the change scripts are applied to the most current version of the production environment.
+When a release is created, the first step is to recreate the QA clone off production, so the change scripts are applied to the most current version of the production environment.
 After QA approves the release, the cloning action is not needed, so the configuration option is set to `False` and the Always First scripts are skipped.
 Always First scripts are applied first when the configuration option is set to `True`.

 ### Script Requirements